fcrucian/PLS_ImagingGenetics/README.md

 Specifically, these files are required:
 * Plink bed, bim and fam files (Ex.
 'Example1.bed','Example1.bim','Example1.fam')
 * Plink covariate file (Ex.
 'Example1.cov')
-* your own setid file that contains information of SNP sets are needed.
+* Your own SetId file that contains information of SNP sets.
+The SetID file is a white-space (space or tab) delimitered file with 2 columns: SetID and SNP_ID.
 (Ex.
+'Example1.SetID)
+Please keep in mind that there should be no header!
+The SNP_IDs and SetIDs should be less than 50 characters, otherwise, it will return an error message.

-'Example1.SetID) Example files can be found on `preprocessing/genetics/.
+Example files can be found on `preprocessing/genetics/.

 Edit these lines in the genetics_pipeline.R file according to your configuration: